Call blocking

 Call blocking, also known as call block, call screening, or call rejection, allows a telephone subscriber to block incoming calls from specific telephone numbers.
 This feature may require an additional payment to the subscriber's telephone company or a third-party.

 Call blocking is desired by individuals who wish to block unwanted phone calls.
 These generally include types of unsolicited calls from telemarketers and robocalls.

 Landlines

 Unwanted calls to landlines may be blocked through a number of methods.
 Some landline phones have built-in call blocking facilities.
 External call blockers are sold as telephone accessories which plug into existing phones.

-Call blockers and related services recently received attention in 2016 from publications including Which? and Consumer Reports in the United Kingdom and United States respectively.
+Call blockers and related services recently received attention in 2016 from publications including Which? in the United Kingdom and Consumer Reports in the United States.
 Such devices and services enable the user to block a call as it is in progress or alternatively block the number after the call is made.
-These devices rely on caller ID information and thus a phone blocker requires a caller ID service active on the line for blocking to function.
+These devices rely on caller ID information, so that a phone blocker requires a caller ID service to be active.

 Treatment of blocked calls may include: